lailsonbm/awesome_nested_fields/README.md

 Compatibility
 -------------

-awesome_nested_fields works only with Rails 3 and was tested with jQuery 1.5.0.
+awesome_nested_fields works only with Rails 3.0 and Rails 3.1.
+Sorry, Rails 2.x users.

 TODO